Interdisciplinary Sciences

 Interdisciplinary Sciences Minor

-A 12 sh Minor in Interdisciplinary Sciences (ISC) is available for students in a wide variety of Hal Marcus College of Science and Engineering (HMCSE) and Usha Kundu, MD College of Health (UKMDCOH) majors.
+A 12 semester hour (sh) Minor in Interdisciplinary Sciences (ISC) is available for students in a wide variety of Hal Marcus College of Science and Engineering (HMCSE) and Usha Kundu, MD College of Health (UKMDCOH) majors.
 The ISC minor provides the opportunity to add value to the major degree and select courses that focus on a particular educational goal or expand their employment opportunities.
 The ISC minor is especially appropriate for students who require professional school prerequisite courses not included in their current major, for example, Physical Therapy, Occupational Therapy, and Physician Assistant professional schools.

 Students should assess the prerequisites for upper-division courses they wish to take to complete the minor.